roman-milk/roman-milk.github.io/to-tame-a-slave.md

  His chest shook with laughter.
 "I think I can work with that, little human."
 I pinched him, hard, but it only made him laugh more.
 "I'm going to have to find a new endearment for you.
 But for now, I imagine you want a bath."

  At the thought of a bath, I nearly kissed him, but before the urge took over, my stomach rumbled, loud enough to startle us both.
-Report_Story #2